ietf-wg-elegy/rfc8989bis/draft-ietf-elegy-rfc8989bis.md

 Attendance at 3 meetings requires at least 8 months.
 Given the volume of volunteers necessary to capture the process, an attack requires a surge in attendees over the course of a year.
-IETF Secretariat SHOULD analyze unexplained surges in attendance to look for signs of manipulating the eligibility requirements (e.g. logging in to a single session and then immediately logging out).
+The IETF Secretariat SHOULD analyze unexplained surges in attendance to look for signs of manipulating the eligibility requirements (e.g. logging in to a single session and then immediately logging out).
 In the event of abuse of process, the leadership would then have months to adjust policy in response before the NomCom cycle begins.

 ## Disruptive candidates